styledown/styledown/Readme.md

 #### Step 1: Document

-Document your project's stylesheets with `/** ... */` comments.
-Let's say this is `css/components/your-component.scss`.
+Document your project's stylesheets with inline comments, or as separate `.md` files.

-This is a Markdown block within a comment.
-The example blocks are can be written as [Jade] or HTML.

-The first line should be the name of the block being documented, ending in `:`.

 ```css
 /**